-The purpose of this course is to prepare students for their future careers and issues that may arise in a workplace environment.
+The purpose of this experiential course is to prepare students for future careers and issues that may arise in a workplace environment.
 Information regarding different career paths, professional skills and professional certifications will be presented.
-Outside speakers in different areas will come in and discuss the steps they had to go to in order to reach their current position.
+Outside speakers will discuss the steps they had to go to in order to reach their current position.
 Additionally, students will be given information to increase their understanding of evidence-based principles and guideline development that ensure professional practices are safe, effective, and efficient.
 Evidence based principles and guideline development is the foundation of many practices including: medicine, physical therapy, athletic training, exercise science research, and the development of public health guidelines.
-This is an experiential class that further develops students to be prepared for an actual workplace environment.